ademars94/brickbreaker/README.md

 - [ ] Move the paddle with the mouse

+- [X] Interact with a user-friendly interface

-- [ ] Advance in levels, increasing ball speed and block rows each time
+- [X] Advance in levels, increasing ball speed and block rows each time

 - [ ] Log their high score